davidoram/ght/README.md

 Published   2017-07-10 16:29:40 v1.1.3       davidoram          The first release
 ```

-Note that `v1.1.1` and `v1.1.2` are not returned in the list of releases.
+Note that tags `v1.1.1` and `v1.1.2` are not returned in the list of releases.

+Also note the branch protection settings are displayed for the default branch, in this case `master`.